Daemon interface

 poll(period)

 Poll for a new value every period seconds.
 Polling will be discontinued if period is set to None or zero.
-The actual acquisition of a new value is accomplished via the req_poll() method, which in turn leans heavily on req_refresh() to do the actual work.
+Polling will invoke req_poll(), and occurs at the requested interval within a background thread unique to this item.

 publish(new_value, timestamp=None, repeat=False)